zeroflag/equinox/README.md

 Unlike Lua, Equinox syntactically distinguishes between sequential tables `[]` and hash maps `{}`.
 While the underlying data structure is the same, this differentiation helps make the code easier to read, in my opinion.

+### Why Not Equinox?

+Equinox is a Forth that uses postfix notation and a stack to manage the parameters of words.
+This is quite different from how mainstream programming languages work and look.
+Some people might find this style unusual or hard to read.
+While I believe Forth helps make people better programmers by teaching them to break down definitions into small, manageable pieces, I’m fully aware it’s not for everyone.

+Equinox is generally slower than Lua, mainly due to the stack operations.
+While the compiler uses various optimization techniques to minimize these operations, the end result is often slower compared to a pure Lua counterpart.

+..
+..
+..
+..

 #### Lua table operations

 | Operation       | Array                       | Table                               |